nunosilva800/blog/2-pattern-history-consumer-kafka.md

 }
 ```

-Back in `NewKafka` we can now call this and store the data in the struct:
+Back to `kafkaConsumer` we can now store the data in the struct and
+update `NewKafka` to call `FetchNewestOffsets`:

 ```go
 type kafkaConsumer struct {